robcarver17/pysystemtrade/docs/futures.md

 Confusing, data can be stored or come from various places, which include:

 1. .csv files containing data that pysystemtrade is shipped with (stored in [this set of directories](data/futures/)); it includes everything above except for roll parameters, and is periodically updated from my own live data.
+Any .csv data 'pipeline' object defaults to using this data set.
 2. configuration .csv files used to iniatilise the system, such as [this file](/data/futures/csvconfig/instrumentconfig.csv)
 3. Temporary .csv files created in the process of initialising the databases
 4. Backup .csv files, created by the production system.